 These strategies have been generally accepted by USCIS as it relates to H-1B entrepreneurs.
 While USCIS is a different agency than Customs and Border Protection, which handles TN applications at the Canadian border and airports, and the State Department, which decides TN applications at its consulates in Mexico, a colorable argument can be made that entrepreneurs with similar employer/employee arrangements should qualify for TN status.

-- O-1 Visas for Entrepreneurs with Extraordinary Ability
+O-1 for Entrepreneurs with Extraordinary Ability27

 Unlike the H-1B category, the O-1 visa category lacks annual numerical restrictions and salary requirements.
 There are also no citizenship requirements, like the E-2 visa.
 There are no prior employment requirements, like L-1 visas.
 And O-1 visas are not restricted to Canadians or Mexicans, like the TN.
 However, O-1 visa applicants must demonstrate extraordinary ability in their field.